List of Doubutsu Sentai Zyuohger characters: Ginis

-In his original form, Ginis can spawn silver Moeba Medals so his Players can summon Moebas to assist them and upgrade Moeba Medals into gold Continue Medals so his Players can be revived and enlarged.
+In his original form, Ginis can spawn silver Meba Medals so his Players can summon Mebas to assist them and upgrade Meba Medals into gold Continue Medals so his Players can be revived and enlarged.
 After evolving into Shin Ginis, he gains a pair of wings capable of firing lasers, a pair of swords generated from his arms, and the ability to fire a beam from his palm capable of enlarging Players.